ExpediaGroup/determination/README.md

 config.get('some.key.other'); //'another value'
 ```

-### Shortstop Handlers
+### Shortstop Protocol Handlers

-Two handlers are enabled by default:
+Two protocol handlers are enabled by default:

 - `import:path` - merges the contents of a given file, supporting comments (unlike `require`).
 - `config:key` - copies the value under the given key (supporting dot-delimited) to the key it is declared on.